nightroman/FarNet/GitKit/README.md

 [Contents]

-The module settings: F11 / FarNet / Settings / GitKit.
+Settings editor: F11 / FarNet / Settings / GitKit

 *********************************************************************
 **DiffTool** and **DiffToolArguments**

-Specify the diff tool and its arguments used to compare changed files.
+Specify the diff tool and arguments used to compare changed files.
 In arguments use `%1` and `%2` as file path substitutes.
 Environment variables are expanded.